-What better way to remember your trip then having the characters sign a t shirt?
-However if you decide to do this, just make sure the shirt is not being worn by yourself or your child as the characters will not sign an item you are wearing.
-I would even bring along a piece of cardboard to place inside the shirt to avoid bleed through.
+What better way to remember your trip than having the characters sign something you can wear?
+However, if you decide to do this, just make sure the shirt is not being worn by yourself or your child as the characters will not sign an item you are wearing.
+I would even bring along a piece of cardboard to place inside the shirt to avoid bleed-through.

 This idea is great because it is pretty easy to carry around and have the characters sign the pillowcase with markers.
 Then when it’s time to head home you’ll have a cozy place to have some sweet Disney dreams.
 Use the cardboard tip above.

 KtP Note.
 Some folks love bringing along white photo frames.
 One thing that I did once was to use a Stormtrooper bank for Star Wars autographs back when we had Star Wars Weekends.
 Try something fun that your kids would enjoy, but consider how you have to transport it for 10 straight hours in a hot theme park!

 Or if you prefer the tried and true autograph book for characters to sign instead, you could switch it up by choosing a plain notebook and decorating it with Disney stickers and quotes.
 This way it’s a book that is unique to yourself or your child.